-The course consists of seminars and assignments on universal design, accessibility and social sustainability.
+The course consists of seminars and assignments on universal design, accessibility and social sustainability, as well as a project assignment that industrial design and engineering students carry out together.

-The course focuses on the seven principles of universal design and how perspectives and attitudes affect people with different abilities and their opportunities enjoy new developments is society.
+The theory part focuses on the seven principles of universal design and how perspectives and attitudes affect people with different abilities and their opportunities enjoy new developments is society.
 Empathy exercises will also be carried out.